• Skip to primary navigation

 • Screenflow for recording screen tutorials.
 Also has a very powerful built-in timeline editor.

 • SetApp is a monthly subscription of applications that is invaluable for anyone who uses a Mac.
-I’ll have an article on this at some point, but some of my favourites right now include Path Finder, BusyCal, Ulysses and Bartender.
+I’ll have an article on this at some point, but some of my favourites right now include Path Finder, BusyCal, Ulysses, Rocket Typist, Default Folder X and Bartender.

-I also have an article on essential apps for modern businesses.
+I also have a complete guide to the essential apps for modern businesses.

 • WP Rocket for speeding up WordPress in the background.